FP WHEB Sustainability fund

 FP WHEB invests specifically in environmental technologies such as renewable energy, and we could find very few investments worthy of criticism.

-Alliance Trust Sustainable Future European Growth fund
+Lion Trust Sustainable Future European Growth fund

-Alliance Trust Sustainable Future European Growth is fully carbon divested.
+Lion Trust Sustainable Future European Growth is fully carbon divested.
 It discloses its full list of investments, and the company avoided being marked down for many of the things which afflicted the others.

 Many individuals choose to invest in ethical funds via an independent financial advisor (IFA).
 See our guide to ethical IFAs.